Why Knowing Your Budget is Key to Marketing Success

 Determining What’s Included in a Retainer

-The cost to collaborate with you to define the scope of services, ensuring your most pressing needs are met each month and posting to social accounts three to five times per week typically starts at $2500 a month and goes up to $6000 a month depending on the frequency of posts, the level of engagement you want, the amount of copywriting, graphic design, photos and video necessary to maintain brand consistency, keyword research, optimization, data analysis and reporting you want.
-We’ll put together the perfect highly seasoned team for your brand.
+The cost of collaborating with you to define the scope of services, ensuring your most pressing needs are met each month and posting to social accounts three to five times per week typically starts at $2500 a month and goes up to $6000 a month depending on the frequency of posts, the level of engagement you want, the amount of copywriting, graphic design, photos and video necessary to maintain brand consistency, keyword research, optimization, data analysis, and reporting you want.
+We’ll put together the perfect team for your brand.
+And in some cases—it might just be me!
+We’ll figure that out together.

 Knowing Your Social Marketing Budget